tanghao-xiaomi/docs/Examples/X_Track.md

 ![img](images/016.png)

-The three function buttons below correspond to different function pages:
+The three function buttons below are used for jumping to different function pages:

-1. Motion track page
+1. Motion tracking page

-    The lower left corner of this page shows the basic information of the current movement, and the middle part shows the current movement direction and the track.
-Swipe right to return to the previous page.
+   The bottom left corner of this page shows the general information of the current movement.
+The middle part shows the current movement direction and the past trajectory.
+You can swipe right to return to the previous page.

     ![img](images/012.png)

-2. Power off page
+2. Shutdown page

-    This page imitates the power off page of a mobile phone.
-Press and hold the yellow scroll bar and drag it up to the bottom and then release it to turn off the phone.
-Click other positions or swipe right to return to the previous page.
+   This page mimics the shutdown page of a mobile phone.
+Hold and drag the yellow scroll bar up to the end and then release it to turn off the machine.
+Click somewhere or swipe right to return to the previous page.

     ![img](images/019.png)

 3. System information page

-    This page shows more detailed system information.
-Swipe up and down or click the corresponding icon to switch different information displays.
+   This page shows detailed system information.
+Swipe up or down or click the corresponding icons to see different information.
 Swipe right to return to the previous page.

     ![img](images/018.png)

-## Step 5 Exit Demo
+## Step 5: Exit

-Close the simulator and exit Demo, as shown below:
+Shut down the emulator to exit Demo, as shown below:

 ![img](images/026.png)

 ## FAQ

-### 1 adb command not found
+### 1. adb command not found

 #### Reason

-`adb` tool is not installed.
+The "adb" tool is not installed.

 #### Solution

-Install `adb` and execute the following command:
+Install “adb” and execute the following command:

 ```bash
 sudo apt install android-tools-adb
 ```

-### 2 Fonts are displayed as garbled characters
+### 2. Garbled text is shown

 #### Reason
 Font resources are not loaded correctly.

 #### Solution

-Please press [Step 3](#step-3-start-the-emulator-and-push-resources) to push resources.
+Follow [Step 3](#step-3-launch-the-emulator-and-push-resources) to push resources.

-### 3 Why is there no map display function
+### 3. Why is there no map display?

 #### Reason

-There are copyright issues with commercial map resources, so the map function cannot be provided, and only the track display function is retained.
+Due to the copyright issues for commercial maps, maps can’t be provided.
+Only the track display function is available.

-### 4 Why is the UI different from the original version
+### 4. Why is it different from the original UI?

 #### Reason

-This Demo has been greatly adjusted based on the original code, so the function and display are slightly different.
+With significant adjustments to the code of the original version, this demo is somewhat different in respect of function and display.

-### 5 Why does the battery level in the upper right corner of the status bar keep jumping randomly
+### 5. Why does the battery level in the status bar at the top right corner keep jumping?

 #### Reason

-The simulator uses a simple random number to simulate the battery level, so this is normal.
+This is normal because the battery level on an emulator is just randomly simulated.

-### 6 Is this track simulated
+### 6. Is this trajectory simulated?

 #### Reason
-Yes, it reads the [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) file to replay the track and simulate GNSS to generate data.
+Yes.
+It accesses a [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) file for track replay and simulates GNSS to generate data.

-### 7 How to replace your own track file
+### 7. How to replace the track file that shows my track?

 #### Solution

-Rename your track file (GPX format) to `TRK_EXAMPLE.gpx` and push it to the `/data/Track` directory using the `adb` tool.
+Rename your track file (GPX format) as “TRK_EXAMPLE.gpx”, and push it to the “/data/Track” directory with the “adb” tool.